30 Aug Tracking Weight Loss: How to Take Body Measurements

 HOW TO TAKE BODY MEASUREMENTS FOR WEIGHT LOSS

-Below are five key areas to measure.
+Many weight loss programmes require body measurements rather than the readings on the scale.
+There are five key areas to measure your body for weight loss, which include bust, waist, hips, thigh and arm.
 Of course, where you choose to measure is completely up to you.
 If one of the areas outlined isn’t a concern for you, feel free to leave it out.
 Read on to find out where and how to take body measurements when tracking weight loss.

 BUST / CHEST